It’s About Dignity: Incontinence, Public Bathrooms and Changing Tables

 Few of us have spent a lifetime going out in public without at least some need for a public restroom.
 Most of these restrooms are the standard type with stalls.
-One for women and for the men.
+One for women and one for men.
 Just fine for most people, right?
-If you lived with incontinence or cared for someone who did, you'd probably say, "no."
+If you lived with incontinence or cared for someone who did, you'd probably say, "No."

 Caregiving and bathrooms

 During the time that I was regularly taking my dad to medical appointments, I found that even clinics didn’t always have a restroom where I could take him.
 Private restrooms are more available now in places like clinics and malls, but they are still not plentiful enough.
 Those that do have private restrooms are often proud of their changing tables, as they should be.
 However, these are generally toddler sized.
 Yet there are legions of adults and caregivers of adults who also need a changing table - an adult-sized changing table.
 Therefore, even in disability-aware establishments, there is more to be done.

 In our case, eventually, my dad gave up and urinated in his brief, but he felt the stigma of doing so as an adult when he actually had the control to avoid this.

 Lying on a bathroom floor to change?
 Ugh!!